hannah36105/CodePath-iOS-101-Wordle/README.md

 Submitted by: **Hannah (Minyoung) Lee*

-**Wordle** is a word puzzle game where players guess a 5 letter word within six tries
+**Wordle** is a word puzzle game where players guess a 5 letter word within six tries.

 Time spent: **7** hours spent in total